Salisbury: Climate

 Salisbury experiences an oceanic climate (Köppen climate classification Cfb) similar to almost all of the United Kingdom.
 The nearest Met Office weather station to Salisbury is Boscombe Down, about 6 miles to the north of the city centre.
 In terms of the local climate, Salisbury is among the sunniest of inland areas in the UK, averaging over 1650 hours of sunshine in a typical year.
 Temperature extremes since 1960 have ranged from -12.4 C in January 1963 to 34.5 C during July 2006.
 The lowest temperature to be recorded in recent years was -10.1 C during December 2010.

+Freedom of the City

+The following people and military units have received the Freedom of the City of Salisbury.